AnleAnja/aoc-2024/README.md

 ...
 ```

-input.txt: Contains the specific input for the day's challenge.
+* `input.txt`: Contains the specific input for the day's challenge.
-part1.kt: Solution for part 1 of the problem.
+* `part1.kt`: Solution for part 1 of the problem.
-part2.kt: Solution for part 2 of the problem.
+* `part2.kt`: Solution for part 2 of the problem.

 ---